Skiing in Sierra Nevada

-Sierra Nevada contains the highest point of continental Spain, Mulhacén at 3,479 metres (11,414 ft).
-It is a popular tourist destination, as its high peaks make skiing possible in Europe's most southern ski resort, in an area along the Mediterranean Sea predominantly known for its warm temperatures and abundant sunshine.
+Sierra Nevada includes the highest peak on the Spanish continent, known as Mulhacén at 3,479 metres (11,414 ft).
+It is a highly popular tourist destination which includes high peaks make skiing possible in Europe's most southern ski resort.

 How to get there: The ski resort is located in the municipality of Monachil, about 25 minutes away from Granada.
 From Marbella, you can follow the direction Malaga, then Granada, then you can follow the signs.
 It takes about two and a half hours on normal days.